 OK, I know some people may think “I’m not vain – I don’t care what I look like…” The reality is that we all need to care!
-If you want to be respected (and reflect well on your colleagues), you have to look professional.
+If you want to be respected (and reflect well on your colleagues), you have to look professional on Zoom.
 If you want to teach effectively, your students have to be able to hear you.
-If you want to be effective in a meeting, you need an internet connection that doesn’t freeze up over and over.
+If you want to be effective in a Zoom meeting, you need an internet connection that doesn’t freeze up over and over.
 So, here are some key points to:

 Improve your Connection